MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/index.md

 ```

 > [!NOTE]
-> Only functions with the `@DefineKernelFunction` annotation will be serialized and sent to the model.
+> Only functions with the `DefineKernelFunction` annotation will be serialized and sent to the model.
 This allows you to have helper functions that are not exposed to the model.

 ::: zone-end